E-Go Aeroplanes e-Go

 The aircraft won the Light Aircraft Association's design competition in 2007.
 It was first flown on 24 October 2013, with the first public flight-test and demonstration on 30 October 2013.
-The aircraft was initially to be supplied as a complete ready-to-fly-aircraft.
+The aircraft was initially proposed to be supplied as a complete ready-to-fly-aircraft.

 Production plans for the design were suspended and staff laid off in November 2016 as e-Go Aeroplanes was unable to raise capital in the wake of the British Brexit vote.
-The aircraft program was acquired by the designer, Castelli, in May 2017, with the aim of bringing it to production.
+The aircraft program was acquired by GioCAS, owned by Castelli, in May 2017, with the aim of bringing it to production.
+In October 2019, the GioCAS company website stated that production of the e-GO was "set to resume for 2020 deliveries"; as of October 2025, the company may no longer exist, as the website has not been updated for six years, still looking towards a 2020 delivery schedule.

 Design and development

-The aircraft was designed to comply with the United Kingdom single-seat deregulated microlight class, as well as to comply with the Fédération Aéronautique Internationale microlight rules.
+The aircraft was designed to comply with the United Kingdom single-seat deregulated microlight class (SSDR), as well as to comply with the Fédération Aéronautique Internationale microlight rules.
 The aircraft cruise speed is planned to be modified for US light-sport aircraft rules.
 It features a cantilever mid wing, a canard foreplane, a single-seat enclosed cockpit, fixed tricycle landing gear and a pusher engine and propeller.
 This follows the configuration established by the Rutan VariViggen and VariEze.
 The single engine is a Rotron Wankel engine based on Rotron's RT300 LCR engine which is intended for drones.